jkempf42/kube-volttron/cluster-config/README.md

 with the first line `#! /bin/bash` and copy the `kubeadm join` command into it.
 Add `--cri-socket=unix:///var/run/containerd/containerd.sock` at the end of the second line, save and exit the editor.
 Make the file executable
-with `chmod a+x join.sh` so it can run as a shell script.
+with `chmod ug+x join.sh` so it can run as a shell script.

 To start using your cluster as a nonroot user, you need to run the following as a regular user: